THE OFFICIAL

 1. Inventing (The drawing)

-2. Dead coloring (The underpainting or 'blocking in')
+2. Dead coloring (The underpainting or 'blocking in')3.
+Working up (Adding color and detail)

 4. Retouching (Layers of glazing)